git-lectures/git-lecture-notes/index.rst

 .. figure:: images/git_file_status_lifecycle.png

-You can check the statuses of each file in your directory with the command ``git status``.
+You can check the status of each file in your directory with the command ``git status``.
 This command will display all untracked files, and modified and staged files in your directory::